 - Crack the eggs into a bowl.
 Reserve 1 tablespoon of egg white for the shrimp.

 - Wash the shrimp and pat dry.
-Combine the reserved egg white, Shaoxing wine, potato starch, and salt, and add the mixture to the shrimp.
+In a bowl, mix the ingredients for the marinade and add the shrimp.
 Mix and stir until the shrimp are well coated with the mixture.
 Marinate for at least 30 minutes, preferably 2 hours.

 - Gently stir in 1 teaspoon of oil into the shrimp.
 Heat 1/2 cup of oil in a wok or skillet over medium heat.
 When the oil reaches about 280 °F or 138 °C, add the shrimp in a single layer and stir quickly.
 When the shrimp turn color and are just cooked, about 1 minute, transfer to a strainer to drain.
 Alternatively, you can velvet the shrimp in gently boiling water.